 “I would love that,” Mary said, appearing genuinely touched.
 “Anytime.
 You know where to find me.
 But only under one circumstance.”

 “What’s that?”
 Jack asked.

 “Next time, it’s a real date.”

 “It depends …” Mary said with flirtatious coyness.

-She reached for the same pen and notepad they used for Santa and wrote something down before she handed it to Nick.
+She reached for the same pen and notepad they used for Santa and wrote something down before she handed it to Jack.
 There was a phone number.
 And a name he didn’t recognize.